H. Rad Bethlen

 The Pathfinder Collection book cover

-In this collection of six stories, including the novella To Trick a God, the award-winning fantasy author H. Rad Bethlen brings to life the Inner Sea Region.
+In this collection of exciting stories the award-winning fantasy author H. Rad Bethlen brings to life the Inner Sea Region.
 As H. Rad says in the introduction, "If you tell stories in the Inner Sea, if your characters roam there, may they meet Captain Brindisi or Old Khalden.
 It makes me smile to think they will."
 In this collection you will meet these memorable characters and many more.

 Will Captain Brindisi, the sole survivor of the wrecked ship Dragon's Star, live to see another day?
 If so, at what price?
 Will El-Barek, of godless Rahadoum, finally understand the true nature of love?
 Will he wish to?
 Old Khalden, a member in good standing of the Brotherhood of Silence, takes an opportunity to school a pair of apprentice thieves, yet he himself has one final lesson to learn.
 These stories and more await you in The Pathfinder Collection.